dywisor/roverlay/doc/rst/usage.rst

          Be careful with low log levels, especially *DEBUG*.
-         They produce a lot of messages that help to track ebuild creation of the R packages, but increase the size of log files dramatically.
+         They produce a lot of messages that help to track ebuild creation of the R packages, but increase the log file size dramatically.

    LOG_LEVEL_CONSOLE
       This sets the console log level.